personal growth and travel blog on my canvas homepage banner image

 A Malaysian food essay can’t be complete without the famous ais kacang.
 This shaved ice dessert is a favorite of all locals and tourists.
 Its bizarre colors and forms intrigued me a lot but I still couldn’t get my head around what all it contains.

-Below you also see colored glass noodles of various kinds, icecream, and little fruit.
+As in the picture below, my serving also had colored glass noodles of various kinds, ice cream, and little fruit.
 Some syrups and coconut or normal milk can be drizzled over the sweet mountain.

 Ais kacang on top of Penang hill